Dart-Code/Dart-Code/README.md

 - Multi-cursor edits may be much slower than single-cursor
 - Code completion doesn't provide parameter help

+## Analytics

+This extension reports some very basic events to help inform development decisions, such as:

+- When the extension is loaded
+- When you enabled/disable some features (eg. showTodos)

+Included in the event is your platform (Win/Linux/Mac) and the extensions version number.

 ## Release Notes

 ### [v0.5.2](https://github.com/DanTup/Dart-Code/releases/tag/v0.5.2) *(2016-08-05)*